 - Bring a small pot of water to a boil.
 Blanch the bean sprouts for about 10 seconds and then run through cold water quickly

 - Discard the water and bring a fresh pot of water to a boil.
 Cook the shrimp until they turn pink and then refresh with cold water.
 Reheat the fish balls in the boiling water for 10-20 seconds.
 Set aside

 - Bring a large pot of water to a boil.
 Add blood cockles to a boiling water.
-Give it a stir and cook until you start seeing some shells have open, probably at around 3 minutes mark or longer.
+Give it a stir and cook until you start seeing some shells have opened, probably at around 2-3 minutes mark or longer.
 Turn off the heat and drain off water.
-Use a cockle opener to open the shells and remove the cockles
+Remove the cockle meats and set aside

 Putting laksa paste and laksa broth together: